Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Users who need a large screen will be pleased with the Komodo by Sceptre 40-inch TV.
 This device boasts Motion Estimation and Motion Compensation (MEMC) 120 tech that provides smooth visuals that will appeal to movie lovers and gaming enthusiasts.
 This monitor supports Mobile High-Definition Link (MHL) technology, allowing users to share content from smartphones in high definition.
 Although this monitor has built-in speakers, they don’t get very loud and lack bass.

 It has a USB port for attaching flash drives and external storage drives.
 This TV has remarkably thin bezels that offer visual appeal and provide a hypnotic viewing experience.
 DTS SRS TruSurround technology delivers high-fidelity audio with deep bass and smooth treble.
-This computer has an HDMI port for connecting to computer and gaming consoles and it has conveniently located controls that allow navigating through the OSD menu easily.
+This computer has an HDMI port for connecting to computers and gaming consoles, and it has conveniently located controls that allow navigating through the OSD menu easily.
 A VESA mounting interface allows fixing this device on the wall.

 Award: BEST PORTABLE TV

 WHY WE LIKE IT: This TV has a compact design, providing outstanding portability.
 It has a transparent polycarbonate shell that protects the interior components and provides visual appeal.

 Users seeking a compact TV for travel or for outfitting a bedroom should consider the RCA Clearview 15-inch TV.
 This television has a 720p display that delivers outstanding picture quality.
 It has a 60Hz refresh rate that is ideal for movies and working with text.
 We like the see-through polycarbonate shell of this TV that provides protection against knocks and impacts.
 This TV is suitable for bedrooms, dorm rooms, and apartments.
 However, it’s too small for families.